epfl-lara/stainless/README.md

 ## Build and Use

 To start quickly, install a JVM and use a [recent release](https://github.com/epfl-lara/stainless/releases).
 To build the project, run `sbt universal:stage`.
-If all goes well, scripts are generated for Scala 3 and Scala 2 versions of the front end:
+If all goes well, scripts are generated for the front end:
-  * `frontends/scalac/target/universal/stage/bin/stainless-scalac`
   * `frontends/dotty/target/universal/stage/bin/stainless-dotty`

 Use one of these scripts as you would use `scalac` to compile Scala files.